Krishnatripathi09/Node-Js-Project-Repo/README.md

   }
 });

-weh have used the findByIdAndDelete() method from mongoose to delete the user
+we have used the findByIdAndDelete() method from mongoose to delete the user

+# Setting up Schema Validation

+We can set the schema validations on our DB Fields from "https://mongoosejs.com/docs/schematypes.html" schemaTypes vlaidations and we can also install and use Validator package from npm for setting custom validations for any field: for eg: email: {
+      type: String,
+      required: true,
+      unique: true,
+      lowercase: true,
+      trim: true,
+      validate(value){
+        if(!validator.isEmail(value)){
+            throw new Error('Invalid email')
+        }
+      }
+    },